vandrada/csb/parallel/README.md

 # Description
 Processes a bam file by spawning a process to handle each region in the bam file.
-Each process creates a new bam file for that process, creates a mpileup file, and finally creates a vcf file.
+Each process creates a new bam file for that region, creates a mpileup file, and finally creates a vcf file.
 The vcf files are then merged into one file that is located in `vcf_dir/` with the name of the passed in bam file.
 The arguments to pass to VarScan are read from a `varscan.conf` file.
 This file is